flo-stilz/NER_BT/README.md

-# NER_BT
-Named Entity Recognition with BERT on medical abstracts
+# Named Entity Recognition with BERT on medical abstracts